Compare two images.

 The file being compared to the golden file, referred to as the new file.

-Note that the gdalcompare.py script can also be called as a library from python code though it is not typically in the python path for including.
+Note that the gdalcompare.py script (like all the other scripts) can also be called as a library from python code: from osgeo_utils import gdalcompare.
 The primary entry point is gdalcompare.compare() which takes a golden gdal.Dataset and a new gdal.Dataset as arguments and returns a difference count (excluding the binary comparison).
 The gdalcompare.compare_sds() entry point can be used to compare subdatasets.